Without Remorse (film): Plot

-Kelly volunteers to cover the team's escape; since he is a convicted murderer, his death could be plausibly denied.
-Kelly buys the team time to reach safety but is badly injured.
-He then uses an explosion as cover to steal a police uniform and hijacks an ambulance to escape.
+Kelly volunteers to cover the team's escape so that his death could be plausibly denied as he is a convict.
+Kelly buys the team time to reach safety, but is badly injured.
+Kelly uses an explosion as cover to steal a Russian military police uniform and hijacks an ambulance to escape.
 Kelly and the surviving team members leave the country by boat.
 Ritter officially reports Kelly as dead, allowing Kelly to hunt for the traitor.

 Back in D.C., Kelly confronts Clay and forces him into his car.
-After Kelly threatens Clay's family, he confesses to being behind the intelligence leaks and orchestrating the conflict between the U.S. and Russia, intending to start a war with Russia to boost the economy and unite the American people against a common enemy.
+After Kelly threatens Clay's family, Clay confesses to being behind the intelligence leaks and orchestrating the conflict between the U.S. and Russia, intending to start a war with Russia to boost the economy and unite the American people against a common enemy.
 Kelly drives the car over a bridge and lets it sink to the bottom of the Potomac River, drowning Clay.
 Kelly escapes with a recording of the confession, with the help of Greer, who was waiting in the river with diving gear.
-At Washington Union Station, Greer gives Kelly a new identity provided by Ritter, he leaves to begin his new life as "John Clark".
+At Washington Union Station, Greer gives Kelly a new identity provided by Ritter, where Kelly leaves to begin his new life as "John Clark".

-One year later, Clark meets with Ritter, newly promoted to deputy director, and proposes the creation of a multinational counter-terrorism team, codename: Rainbow.
+A year later, Clark meets with Ritter, newly promoted to director, and proposes to create a multinational counter-terrorism team: Rainbow.